bcoe/slsa-github-generator-node/README.md

-# Generation of SLSA3+ provenance for Go binaries
+# Generation of SLSA3+ provenance for Node.js packages

 This repository contains a reference implementation for generating non-forgeable [SLSA provenance](https://slsa.dev/) that meets the requirement for the [SLSA level 3 and above](https://slsa.dev/spec/v0.1/levels) for projects using the Go programming language.

-This repository contains the code, examples and technical design for our blog post on [Non forgeable SLSA provenance using GitHub workflows](https://security.googleblog.com/2022/04/improving-software-supply-chain.html).

 ***Note: This is a beta release and we are looking for your feedback.
 The official 1.0 release should come out in the next few weeks***